 A targeted healthcare campaign can also reach key decision makers who are not the patient.
 For example, young mothers ages 30-45 tend to be the deciding party when it comes to household matters, including healthcare.
 This core demographic is a prime target for pediatric service line campaigns.
 Another demographic to consider is adult children who are conducting healthcare research for an ailing parent.
 While marketers cannot target patients with a particular condition, they can target people viewing articles and other forms of online content about a condition.
-This strategy proves especially effective in targeting both patients and decision makers who are researching medical treatment for a loved one.
+This hospital marketing strategy proves especially effective in targeting both patients and decision makers who are researching medical treatment for a loved one.

 Another way to reach potential patients while staying HIPAA-compliant is through lead generation campaigns.
 Relying heavily on a call to action, these types of marketing campaigns typically ask users to opt-in to learn more about a service.
 Once healthcare providers have this information, they can use it for marketing purposes because the user provided it voluntarily.
 Lead generation campaigns are also useful from a strategic standpoint as they provide measurable data.
 For example, if a healthcare provider is promoting an event, those in charge of marketing can easily determine the effectiveness of the campaign based on a concrete number of signups.

-With any digital marketing strategy, it is important to clearly define expectations and, from there, develop reasonable goals.
+With any healthcare content marketing strategy, it is important to clearly define expectations and, from there, develop reasonable goals.
 Digital ROI is notoriously difficult to measure in the healthcare world, but with the right tools, it is possible to meet benchmarks and expand your audience.
 Once you have the results of your digital campaign, be sure to communicate data in a way that is easily understandable for all parties.
-Physicians may want to see an uptick in appointments for a service line while marketing executives may want to see an increase in reach.
-Determining what your team is expecting ahead of time will enhance the overall impact of your digital strategy.
+Physicians may want to see an uptick in appointments for a service line while healthcare content marketing executives may want to see an increase in reach.
+Determining what your team is expecting ahead of time will enhance the overall impact of your digital healthcare strategy.